edl78/weed_training/readme.md

 - Copy trained model to `/train`.
 For simple test copy `resnet18_model.pth` from `artefacts` folder to `/train`, otherwise use your own model.
 Path to model can also be set in `docker-compose-metrics.yml`.
 Change other parameters as required.
 - Run with: `docker-compose -f docker-compose-metrics.yml up`
 - Output in `train/AveragePrecision_YY_MM_DD_HH_MM_SS.json`, where `YY_MM_DD_HH_MM_SS` is the date.
-- TODO: Remove other metrics? class_metrics.json which is used to produce graphs default put under `train/result_figures/` with a number of SVG files.

 ## Auto annotation - life-cycle of annotations